Skip to content

 # ...

-# If all authenticators are exhausted without an 'allow' or a 'deny' result, the client is not rejected
+# If all authenticators are exhausted without an 'allow' or a 'deny' result, the client is rejected

 ]